xatkit-bot-platform/xatkit-core-platform/README.md

 | GetDate | -          | The current date (format: `dd/mm/yyyy`) | String      | Returns the current date formatted as a String. |
 | Random | - `bound` (**Integer**): the bound of the number to generate (exclusive) | A random Integer between `0` (inclusive) and `bound` (exclusive) | Integer | Returns a random number each time it is called |

+## Options

+The core platform does not support any configuration option.